risingPhil/PokeMe64/README.md

 I'm likely going to postpone the 3D stuff (intro and "trade" sequence) until I have implemented a lot of the other ideas here.

-Originally I had the idea of showing a professor character in the rom.
-But then I found out on YouTube that GearsProgress recently released the "Poke transporter GB" which did the exact same thing.
-So I'm not sure about that idea anymore.
-Then again, maybe it could be an option to have some lore that these professors would know eachother.
-Right now this remains unimplemented though.
+Maybe at some point I might introduce a professor character in PokeMe64.
+I originally had this idea when starting the project, but when I discovered the existence of the Poke Transporter GB project by GearsProgress, I kinda let that go.

 Anyway, how many of these ideas actually get implemented kinda depends on how quickly I get burned out of the project.
 We'll see how far we get.